-Final Report: The Final Report is due at the end of the grant award period.
+Final Report: A Final Report is due at the end of the grant award period.
 This report must be received and approved prior to the release of the final payment.
-The final report is due no later than July 30, 2014.
+The final report is due no later than September 15, 2015.

-Evaluation: CJCC/GOCF will conduct a rigorous study of grantee programs to determine effectiveness.
-Grantees will have the following roles and responsibilities within the evaluation:
+Evaluation: CJCC will conduct a study of grantee programs to determine effectiveness.
+Grantees will have the following roles and responsibilities related to evaluation: